I have become more convinced over the years that the common prejudice

 obligated to cram myself into shoes all the time.

-And yes, I walk over bits of broken glass and similar debris all the
+I walk over bits of broken glass and similar debris all the

 time, and it doesn't bother my well-conditioned soles at all.